Abstract

 Semantic Applications infer knowledge and gain insight for operational purposes.
 My 2018 Enterprise Data World presentation, “The US Investment Adviser Act in FIBO,” discussed the example of determining the Securities & Exchange Commission (SEC) filing requirements.

-Ad-hoc use cases are Anti-Money-Laundering (AML) and Credit Applications.
-Typically Relational Database Systems (RDBM) handle data origination and changes, while an RDF-Store holds the same data in triples.
-The diagram shows a relational Source, extract into RDF-Staging already on the triple-store, and transformation and load into the Target Ontology.
+Ad-hoc use cases are Anti-Money Laundering (AML) and Credit Applications.
+Typically, Relational Database Systems (RDBM) handle data origination and changes, while an RDF store holds the same data in triples.
+The diagram shows a relational Source, extracting it into RDF staging already on the triple store, and transforming it and loading it into the Target Ontology.

 Ontology platforms and editors provide transformation and imports of relational data into an RDF-S representation.
 Standards like D2RQ and R2RML specify classes with instances for database tables and columns.
 However, RDF Staging is not an ontological design.
 An ontologist designs the Target Ontology.

-We can accelerate the design of the Target Ontologyif we reverse-engineer the logical data model (LDM) of the RDBMS.
+We can accelerate the design of the Target Ontology by reverse-engineering the RDBMS’s logical data model (LDM).
 The database table and column names are cryptic abbreviations, and the schema is likely denormalized.
 The LDM provides a normalized design with English names that translate to the ontology CamelCase naming convention.

 Accelerating the Enterprise Ontology design

 CODT’s primary purpose is to transform ontologies into data models.
-Semantic Enterprise Information Architecture places the ontology at the apex with derived models for data, message, process, and objects.
+Semantic Enterprise Information Architecture places the ontology at the apex with derived models for data, messages, processes, and objects.

 However, reverse-engineered data models accelerate the initial and ongoing design of the Enterprise Ontology.
-In the beginning, a Financial Institution adopts the Financial Industry Business Ontology, the FIBO as their reference ontology.
+Initially, a financial institution adopts the financial industry business ontology, the FIBO, as its reference ontology.
 Subsequently, Enterprise Ontologists customize and extend the design.
-Customization may comprise of a scope, a reduced version of the reference model.
+Customization may comprise a scope, a reduced version of the reference model.
 For example, a Depository Institution (FIBO for Retail Bank) may not need Derivatives and Market Data but extends the reference ontology with a module for Credit Cards.
 The bank reverse-engineers their Credit Card LDM to create classes and properties for the new sub-domain.

 Even once the custom Enterprise Ontology is complete, the development lifecycle is similar to Enterprise Data Models (EDM):

-2. Project Modelers detail the design adding entities, relationships, and attributes.
+- Project Modelers detail the design, adding entities, relationships, and attributes.

-3. The Enterprise Architecture team harvests the project model for content.useful to the whole organization.
+- The Enterprise Architecture team harvests the project model for content useful to the organization.

-For an EDM the team merges in entities and other model objects.
+For an EDM, the team merges entities and other model objects.

-For an SEIA Enterprise Ontology, the team reverse-engineers the project data models and adds classes and other ontology objects.
+The team reverse-engineers the project data models for a SEIA Enterprise Ontology and adds classes and other ontology objects.

 Reverse-engineering for Knowledge Graphs

-Data Architects can understand the KG is a better modern version of the Metadata Repository and Data Warehouse.
+Data Architects can understand that KG is a better modern version of the Metadata Repository and Data Warehouse.

 Like the metadata repository, the KG provides links and definitions to data sources.
 We can navigate by a business taxonomy and discover systems, database tables, and unstructured data sources.
 The KG is superior because its metamodel is RDF/OWL rather than a proprietary repository structure.

-The FIBO is the industry-standard reference for both an Enterprise Ontology and a Knowledge Graph Ontology.
+The FIBO is the industry-standard reference for Enterprise and Knowledge Graph Ontology.

 A difference between the two is that the Enterprise Ontology is the strategic design, whereas the KG ontology extends the design with representations of non-strategic, even legacy data sources.
 In other words, while we don’t derive new models from non-strategic design, we still want to gain knowledge from their data.